JaeyeopC/TUM_Application-Project__Gait_Anamnesis_Classifiers/README.md

 - **Ordinal pain severity prediction:** ~1.4 MAE

 Compared to single-task models, the multi-task approach improved prediction consistency by allowing the model to jointly learn relationships between pain presence and pain severity across different body regions.

+Both the XGBoost and neural network approaches showed limited predictive performance for the pain anamnesis task.
+This is likely because the direct statistical relationships between the gait-derived variables and pain targets are weak, as indicated by the low pairwise correlations observed during exploratory analysis.
+Additionally, the relationship between biomechanical gait features and reported pain may be highly complex and multi-factorial, making it difficult for standard models to capture meaningful patterns with the available features.
+Future work should therefore focus on analyzing model behavior using explainable AI techniques such as SHAP, which can help uncover hidden feature interactions and guide improvements in feature engineering or model design.